 - Harvest Feasts

 - Lions Academy

 - Special Dress Days

-Several educational on-site learning experiences are also scheduled during the year, including Pioneer Day, American Revolutionary War Reenactment, and motivational and safety assemblies.
+Several educational on-site learning experiences are also scheduled during the year, including Move Up Day, an American Revolutionary War Reenactment, and motivational and safety assemblies.